apache/cordova-docs/www/docs/en/dev/guide/platforms/android/index.md

 [configuring the emulator](https://developer.android.com/studio/run/emulator.html#about),
 and [setting up hardware acceleration](https://developer.android.com/studio/run/emulator-acceleration.html).

-Once your AVD is configured correctly, you should be able to deploy you Cordova application to the emulator by running:
+Once your AVD is configured correctly, you should be able to deploy your Cordova application to the emulator by running:

 ```bash